phetsims/phet-info/doc/core-voicing-quickstart-guide.md

 ## Testing

-Once Tier 1 Voicing is enabled in package.json, launch the simulation.
+Once Core Voicing is enabled in package.json, launch the simulation.
 In the Preferences dialog, go to the Audio tab and enable Voicing.
 A toolbar will then appear on the left with buttons that play screen summary content.

 Some components already support Voicing by default.
 Click them to hear their audio.
 For other UI elements, add Voicing